📌Key Takeaways

 - Doubles heart disease risk

-- Quitting reduces risk by 50% within 1 year
+- Quitting may reduce risk by 50% within 1 year

 Alcohol: